ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 The lightcurve object
 =====================

-The module :py:mod:`pycs.gen.lc` defines the class :py:class:`~pycs.gen.lc.lightcurve` that constitutes the backbone of pycs.
+The module :py:mod:`pycs3.gen.lc` defines the class :py:class:`~pycs3.gen.lc.LightCurve` that constitutes the backbone of PyCS3.
 First step is to learn about this fundamental object, and the functions to manipulate lightcurve instances.
+The module :py:mod:`pycs3.gen.lc_func` is now gathering all the higher level functions to manipulate lists of :py:class:`~pycs3.gen.lc.LightCurve`